ewill1310/fetch-receipt-processor-challenge/README.md

 # Receipt Processor Web Service (Go)
+The service was initially coded/ran on a windows device, with no current access to MacOS or Linux so testing for those platforms have not been done.
 ## Overview
 This is a RESTful web service that processes receipts and calculates reward points based on predefined rules.
 The service provides two endpoints: